PennyLaneAI/pennylane/doc/introduction/pulse.rst

 The :mod:`~.pulse` module provides functions and classes used to simulate pulse-level control of quantum systems.
 It contains a :class:`~.ParametrizedHamiltonian` class, which can be used to define the time-dependent Hamiltonian describing the interaction between the applied pulses and the system.
-The :class:`~.ParametrizedHamiltonian` can be used to create a :class:`~.ParametrizedEvolution` (:class:`~.Operation`) that provides the time evolution of the Hamiltonian.
+A :class:`~.ParametrizedHamiltonian` instance can be used to create a :class:`~.ParametrizedEvolution` (an :class:`~.Operation`) that provides the time evolution under the Hamiltonian.
 The :mod:`~.pulse` module also includes several convenience functions for defining pulse envelopes.

 The :mod:`~.pulse` module relies on the external package `JAX <https://jax.readthedocs.io/en/latest/>`_, which requires separate installation.
-The module is written for ``jax`` and will not work with the other machine learning frameworks typically encountered in PennyLane.
+The module is written for ``jax`` and will not work with other machine learning frameworks typically encountered in PennyLane.